Trellis-Logic/meta-aws-iot-demo/README.md

 # AWS Environment setup

-Refer to the wiki page at TODO for details on setting up your AWS account to support the
+Refer to the [project wiki](https://github.com/Trellis-Logic/meta-aws-iot-demo/wiki) for details on setting up your AWS account to support this project.

 # Host Dependencies